neerajpathak77/reactbootcamp/README.md

  - How html and js work together (script tag)

 **Separation of concern:**
- - Example is you don't wanna to put your cloths in kitchen kind of situations in code
+ - Separation of behavior(js) and content (html) (Example is you don't wanna to keep your cloths in kitchen)
- - Separation of behavior(js) and content (html)

 **JavaScript in Node.js:**
  - How to run a js file in Node.js